 Second Event: The faculty member discovering the breach shall notify the Lead Faculty and complete a Misconduct form.
-The misconduct form will be brought to Administrative Council; student will receive a suspension at the discretion of the Dean of PCON.
+The misconduct form will be brought to Administrative Council; student will receive a suspension at the discretion of the Dean.

 Third Event: The faculty member discovering the breach shall notify the Lead Faculty and complete a Misconduct form.
-The misconduct form will be brought to Administrative Council; student will receive a notice of immediate dismissal from the PCON at the discretion of the Dean of PCON.
+The misconduct form will be brought to Administrative Council; student will receive a notice of immediate dismissal from the College at the discretion of the Dean.